George Weston: Baking career

-Sullivan Street bakery

-Eventually, George became a bread salesman and in 1882 went into business for himself, buying a bread route from Bowen.
-Two years later, with his business prospering, he bought out the bakery of his former employer.
+Eventually, George became a bread salesman, and in 1882, he bought a bread route from Bowen.
+Two years later, he bought out the bakery of his former employer.
 Years later, George Weston recalled those early days: "I baked 250 loaves the first day.
-I delivered them — drove my own waggon — called on every customer myself."

-It was on Sullivan Street where George Weston, with one wood-burning oven and two journeymen bakers, developed his "Home-Made Bread."
-Made from a combination of the best Manitoba No. 1 Hard Wheat and Ontario Fall Wheat, "in about equal proportions," its popularity grew.
-In 1889, the bakery was still a small operation with two bread wagons but by 1894 it had undergone four expansions.
-He also began introducing the latest in technology, such as mechanical mixers, to make the process less labour-intensive.
-By the 1890s, he had renamed his bakery "G. Weston’s Bread Factory."
-Technological advances aside, Weston attributed the growth of his business to the quality of his bread.
-"Merit did it — the merit of my bread.
-You won't find any better bread than mine.
-Folks all like it.
-Every year adds new customers."
+I delivered them—drove my own waggon—called on every customer myself."
+It was on Sullivan Street where he developed his "Home-Made Bread".
+In 1889, the bakery was operated with two bread wagons.
+By 1894, it had undergone four expansions.
+He also introduced mechanical mixers in the creation process.
+By the 1890s, he had renamed his bakery "G. Weston’s Bread Factory".